bestiejs/platform.js/README.md

 Tested in Chrome 53-54, Firefox 48-49, IE 11, Edge 14, Safari 9-10, Node.js 4-7, & PhantomJS 2.1.1.

+## See platform.js in action

+[whatsmyua.info](http://www.whatsmyua.info/) shows what platform.js reports for your current user agent/OS/device, or for any arbitrary user agent string.

 ## BestieJS

 Platform.js is part of the BestieJS *“Best in Class”* module collection.
 This means we promote solid browser/environment support, ES5+ precedents, unit testing, & plenty of documentation.